Yogesh70/Portfolio/README.md

 Portfolio Website showcasing my Skills and Projects, I have worked on.

-Made using basic Html and Css & Deployed using Netlify.
+Made using basic Html, Css & Deployed using Netlify.